Adaptation to the Range in $K$-Armed Bandits: Adaptation to Range Based on AdaHedge: The AHB Strategy

 These estimators are bounded: assuming that all $y_{t,a}$, thus also $C$, belong to the range $[m,M]$, and given that the distributions $p_t$ were obtained by a mixing with the uniform distribution, with weight $\gamma_t$, we have $p_{t,a} \geq \gamma_t/K$, and therefore,

-\begin{remark} Algorithm~\ref{algo:adahedge} is invariant by affine changes (translations and/or multiplications by positive factors) of the payoffs, as AdaHedge (see~\citealp[Theorem~16]{de2014follow}) and the payoff estimation scheme~\eqref{eq:estscheme} are so.
-This is key for adaptation to the range. \end{remark}
+\begin{remark} Algorithm~\ref{algo:adahedge} is invariant by affine changes, i.e., translations by real numbers and/or multiplications by positive factors, of the payoffs, given that AdaHedge (see~\citealp[Theorem~16]{de2014follow}) and the payoff estimation scheme~\eqref{eq:estscheme} are so.
+This is key for adaptation to the range.

+This invariance is achieved, when ignoring the range $[m,M]$, thanks to a value $C \in [m,M]$.
+Here, we chose to have $K$ rounds of exploration in Algorithm~\ref{alg:exp3_adahedge} and let $C$ equal the average of the payoffs achieved.
+However, it would of course have been sufficient to pick one arm at random, observe a single reward $y_{1,A_1}$ and let $C = y_{1,A_1}$. \end{remark}